Table of Contents

 This list is also especially important because the answers to the questions will help you outline the amount of time and capital your project is going to take.

 Market research is key - different countries and regions will pay different prices for the same device, but it’s not just about crunching numbers.
-Cultural research is one major factor to keep in mind - certain cultures may be biased towards or against certain types of medical procedures or devices.
+Cultural research is one major factor to keep in mind - certain cultures may be biased toward or against certain types of medical procedures or devices.

 The size of your target market is important for a number of reasons.
 If a target market is too small, you will want to determine early on that it’s not worth pursuing.

-Market size will also likely dictate how much capital you can raise, if you decide to go that route.
+Market size will also likely dictate how much capital you can raise if you decide to go that route.
 While it’s possible to determine the size of certain individual markets based on existing data, international markets are more difficult to gauge.

 A good rule of thumb is to assume that an international market is around the size of the US market.